GeyserMC/GeyserWiki/_docs/geyser/extensions.md

     this.logger().info("Loading example extension...");
 }
 ```
+If you wish to register custom items, global resource packs (or soon, custom blocks and entities), you would need to subscribe to the event using the @Subscribe annotation,
+and register them in the event.
+You can find an example for custom items [here](/geyser/custom-items/#geyser-extensions).
+For other events, see [here](/geyser/events) for documentation.

-To build your extension, run Gradle build task, and install the extension.
+To build your extension, run the Gradle build task, and install the extension.

 ### Creating commands with Geyser Extensions
 To create a command, you would need to use the "Commands" package in the Geyser API.
 Brief rundown: